denten-books/plain-text/4-screen.md

 fixed, the email program is able to reflow the lines appropriately.
 You have in essence delegated the responsibility for formatting the text to the reader's device.
-Readers are then free to apprehend it in a manner most convenient for them, tailored to their specific needs, attention spans, and body types.
+Readers are then free to apprehend it in a manner most convenient for them: tailored to their specific needs, attention spans, and body types.
 The downside of having this freedom is that the sender cannot assure excellence in formatting.
 The reader's software may render the text poorly or make it outright unreadable.

-The Adobe Portable Document Format solves the problem by guaranteeing the recipient receive the message exactly as written, without delegating the responsibility of rendering it to the reader.
+The PDF solves this problem by guaranteeing its recipient receive the message exactly as written, without delegating the responsibility of rendering it to the reader.
 In essence, the format mimics the constraints of the printed page, which similarly preserves the shape of the message during transmission.
 When writing a letter by hand, you know that your recipient will see what you see, in the same shape and form.
 But to achieve the effect, the portable document format must also limit the viewing possibilities of the document.
 Thus if the sender fixes the width of the page to the standard legal letter size, the reader would be pained to read such a document on a smaller, portable device.
 The PDF converts an essentially textual, that is digital format into a visual one.
 Strictly speaking, PDF documents do not contain text, in a way that an email does.
-Rather, they contain text in a way a photograph of a printed page does, in an image.
-Such constraint is useful for business communication, as when writing contracts for example.
+Rather, they contain text like a photograph of a printed page does, as an image.
+Such constraint is useful for business communication, when writing contracts for example.
 The party responsible for drafting the contract wants to know that it would signed without alteration.

 Yet for other purposes, such fixity of formatting is detrimental to communication.
 Where reading paper contracts sent through the mail is free, the reading of PDF documents requires specialized software, which may cost money.
 PDF further hinders the copying and the preservation of text---the formal prerequisites for digital media.
-The simple act of taking notes (to use the same example as above) becomes a paid feature of the Adobe Acrobat software.
+The simple act of taking notes becomes a paid feature of the Adobe Acrobat software.
 What was gained in a minor (for scholarly communication) convenience of formatting is lost in a major concession to the privatization of public knowledge.
-We have in effect instituted a document format that in some important for us ways is less flexible than paper.
+We have in effect instituted a document format that is less flexible than paper.
 Because "copying and preservation" are key values for university libraries, the loss of unimpeded "copying and preservation" should outweigh any gains in purely ornamental stability of document format.
 This does not mean that we should not use Adobe Acrobat files, only that we must, in all cases, be intellectually invested in the compromises involved.

-Technology does not determine the literary space: it has only the potential to hide implicit mechanisms of machine control, or, to offer possibilities for transformation not otherwise available to other forms of textuality.
+Technology does not determine the literary space: it has only the potential to hide implicit mechanisms of machine control, or, to offer possibilities for transformation into other forms of textuality.
 Loosely coupled to its material contexts, text can continue its relentless drive from matter to idea and into other matters as long as its passage is not hampered by regimes that prohibit further sharing, remixing, and transmediation.
 I say nothing yet of the potential necessity of such regulation.
 Under certain conditions, in the name of privacy, security, or property rights, it may become necessary to flatten out and to treat text as more of an analog, media-bound modality of communication, limited in its ability to move across minds and cultures.
 But, it is also in our broadly human, civic interest to keep such mechanisms of constraint visible to view, under continual scrutiny of critical, close, and closest possible reading.

 [^ln3-ndc]: Also known as the "single current" or "single Morse" system.